 “We rarely ask for permission to buy shoes or a bag or a dress, but we do ask about jewelry, and they’re often around the same price,” she opines.
 “When a woman asks me if she should buy something for herself, my answer is always.
 ‘Yes, you deserve it.’
 Or, sometimes, ‘Just go for it!’”

 I leave William Goldberg witha few thoughts.
 Those 2-carat studs were lovely, but, as Eve pointed out, they will shrink.
 Objects will appear smaller than they were when you first purchased them.

 This brings to mind my mother’s engagement ring, with its one teeny diamond I had been so in awe of as a child.
 Maybe Eve could include it as an ear climber.
 But then I’d have to buy the other two or three.
 Maybe I need to explore more.
 Jamie Rosen has her dream pair in mind.

 “I’d like a pair of old mine cuts on a French wire,” she says.
 Also at Town & Country, Jame is the magazine’s beauty director, but she earned her diamond stripes back at W when she worked at their offshoot magazine, W Jewelry, before I nabbed her to join me at W’s beauty department.

 “Nina Runsdorf has a gorgeous pair.
 So does Munnu Gem Palace.
 As does taffin,” smiles Jamie.
 “I do my research.”

 Like Stellene, jewelry and stones are a passion for Jamie.
 During her time at W Jewelry, she had met gemologist Walter McTeigue, of McTeigue and McClelland jewelers.
 Their pieces combine classic European designs with modern twists, and Jamie’s engagement ring that they designed—a cushion cut surrounded by yellow gold petals—is such a work of beauty, it inspired me to introduce myself to the jewelers a few years ago.
-Their headquarters are in Great Barrington, MA, not far from our weekend house.
+Their headquarters are in Great Barrington, Mass., not far from our weekend house.

 “Diamond studs are a staple,” agrees Walter McTeigue.
 “They are timeless, but not particuarly interesting, so they really rely on the beauty of the diamond, and the size.
 Because of that, they can be expensive if you want a big look.”